retry51776/notes/psychology/nervous.md

 - radiology stem cells
 - neurogenesis `new neuron that grow into mature neurons`
+- Pattern Completion `makes input signal similar to past experiences`
+> As we age, we think similar things are same.
-- Pattern Seperation `able to pick up more attributes from context. aka bigger hash size.`
+- Pattern Seperation `able to pick up more attributes from context. aka hash features.`
 > More hippocampal neurons will have better pattern seperation.

 > Less hippocampal neurons will easier to addict to drugs.